python/devguide/coredev.rst

     c:\path\to\putty\plink.exe pythondev@svn.python.org

-An entry in the ``Misc/developers.txt`` file should also be entered for you.
+An entry in the :ref:`developers` should also be entered for you.
 Typically the person who sponsored your application to become a core developer makes sure an entry is created for you.